 The following are the guidelines for investments and limits on security issues, issuers and maturities as established by the County.
 The Investment Advisory Committee shall have the option to further restrict or increase investment percentages from time to time based on market conditions.
 Purchases of investments based on bond covenant requirements shall not be included in the portfolio composition calculation.
 With the exception of United States Treasury Obligations, no more than 20% of the entire portfolio shall be invested in any one federal agency.
 No more than 10% of the portfolio may be placed in any one Qualified Public Depository (and collateralized in accordance with State requirements).
 In addition, no more than \$6.5 million of the portfolio, including accrued interest, may be placed in certificates of deposit with any one financial institution.
-No more than 10% of the portfolio may be placed in any one money market fund, mutual fund, or intergovernmental investment pool.
+The 10% requirement per QPD includes all accounts held and certificates of deposit.
+No more than 10% of the portfolio may be placed in any one then portfolio may be placed in any one for the portfolio may be placed in any one financial institution.
+The 10% of the portfolio may be placed in the portfolio may be placed in any one financial institution.
+The 10% of the portfolio may be placed in any one than 10% of the portfolio may be placed in any one money market fund, mutual fund, or intergovernmental investment pool.